Metadata Workflows

 Overview

-A Quilt workflow is a quality gate that you set to ensure the quality of your data and metadata before it becomes a Quilt package.
+A Quilt workflow is a quality gate that you set on a bucket to ensure the quality of your data and metadata before it becomes a Quilt package.
 You can create as many workflows as you like to accommodate all of your data creation patterns.

 Under the hood, Quilt workflows use JSON Schema to check that package metadata have the right shape.
 Metadata shape determines which keys are defined, their values, and the types of the values.